hsousa/HCSStarRatingView/README.md

 # HCSStarRatingView

-`HCSStarRatingView` is a `UIControl` subclass to easily provide users with a basic star-rating interface.
+`HCSStarRatingView` is a `UIControl` subclass to easily provide users with a basic star rating interface.

 It supports all device resolutions and requires no images do render the stars, thanks to <a href="http://www.paintcodeapp.com" target=_blank>PaintCode</a>.